aerospike/document-lib-python/CONTRIBUTING.md

 The tests use a locally built and installed module for this code:
 ```
-# Create a new virtual environment to test the code
-python3 -m venv .venv
-. .venv/bin/activate
 # Build current code and install package
 pip install --editable .
 ```